Introduction

 .
 This occurs frequently in scenarios involving file input/output operations, web data fetching, or reading from resources.
 The InputStream

 class is a fundamental part of Java’s IO package and provides a means to read bytes from a source.
-However, handling these bytes as a string requires some specific steps.
+However, handling these bytes as a string requires some specific steps to convert inputstream to string java effectively.

 In this article, you will learn how to convert an InputStream